Charles Lepani: Early life

-Charles Watson Lepani was born in the Trobriand Islands in the Milne Bay Province of Papua New Guinea (PNG).
-His father, Lepani Kaiuwekalu Watson, had worked for the Australian colonial administration and became premier of Milne Bay Province in 1983.
+Charles Watson Modudaya Lepani was born in the Trobriand Islands in the Milne Bay Province of Papua New Guinea (PNG).
+His father, Lepani Kaluweikalu Watson, had worked for the Australian colonial administration and became premier of Milne Bay Province in 1983.
 Lepani attended high school in Queensland, Australia and in 1967 went to the University of Papua New Guinea (UPNG), one year after the university had been opened.
 On graduating from UPNG with a degree in economics, he worked with PNG's Public Service Association as an industrial advocate and was then asked to head the new Bureau of Industrial Organizations, which had been set up by the PNG government and the International Labour Organization.
 He also studied industrial relations at the University of New South Wales, with a scholarship from the Australian Council of Trade Unions.
 There he met his first wife, Barbara, and they returned to PNG's capital, Port Moresby in 1972, shortly before their first son was born.
 The couple had a second son but separated when the elder boy was six.